ShubhamNegi4/DaemonDB/README.md

 1. Full scan (or PK lookup) to find matching rows
 2. Fetch before-image (old row data) from heap
 3. Update row in heap (may relocate if row grew)
-4. Append `OpUpdate` to WAL with **both** before-image (`OldRowData`, `OldRowPtr`) and after-image
+4. Append `OpUpdate` to WAL with after-image and pointer metadata (before-images are kept in the in-memory txn undo log)
 5. Update B+ tree index if PK changed or row relocated

 **Delete flow:**
+1. Full scan and filter (optional WHERE)
-1. Find matching rows
+2. Delete matching rows by tombstoning heap slots
-2. Fetch before-image for undo
-3. Tombstone slot in heap
-4. Append `OpDelete` to WAL with before-image
-5. Delete from B+ tree index
+3. Delete matching primary-key entries from the B+ tree index
+4. Append `OpDelete` to WAL (used for REDO; crash-time UNDO is limited)

 ---